Opening Salvos: The Proposed Tariffs

 On June 26, 2020, the U.S. Trade Representative (USTR) published a notice that it is considering new tariffs on exports such as olives, coffee, beer, gin, and trucks coming into the United States from France, Germany, Spain, and the United Kingdom.
 The list of potential targets also includes various types of bread, pastries, cakes, and other baked products.
 That new list of goods may face duties of up to 100%, potentially doubling the price of certain goods The announcement caused European stocks to fall, particularly for shares of beverage companies, luxury goods companies, and truck makers.

 If the measure goes into effect, it may effect $3.1 billion dollars’ worth of imports and threaten to exacerbate trade tensions that have been steadily on the rise following a series of tariffs that the administration imposed this year on EU goods.
-Those previous tariffs were imposed in retaliation for EU measures to increase digital taxation that could potentially American firms like Facebook, Amazon, and Google.
+Those previous tariffs were imposed in retaliation for EU measures to increase digital taxation that could adversely impact major American tech companies.

 A Devious Weapon: “Carousel Retaliation”